nevdelap/ned/README.md

 ```
 export NED_DEFAULTS='-i --colors=always'
 ```
-#### Search showing colored output and having it work when paging with less.
+#### Search showing colored output through less.
 ```
-ned --colors=always dog . | less -R
+ned -c dog . | less -R
 ```
 #### Search showing no output, to just use the exit code in a script if something is found or not found.
-Is also more efficient.
+This is more efficient when you don't need the output since it shortcuts when it finds the first match.
 ```
 ned -q dog .; echo $?
 0 # Found.
 ned -q dinosaur .; echo $?
 1 # Not found.
 ```
-#### Search specifying the pattern at the end of the command, for convenience of editing.
+#### Search specifying the pattern at the end of the command - for convenience of editing when you have a lot of options.
 ```
 ned . -p dog
 ```